North Ockendon: Notable residents

 Elizabeth Kucinich, wife of the U.S. congressman and presidential candidate Dennis Kucinich, was born in North Ockendon in 1977.

 Demography

-North Ockendon lies within the Upminster ward.
+North Ockendon lies within the Upminster ward of the borough of Havering.
 The 2011 census showed that the population was 96% white (92% British, 2% Other, 2% Irish).
 Indian, Chinese and Black African were 1% each.

 Geography

 To the east is a small area of fenland, which extends into Bulphan and the rest is clays and Thames alluvials.
 The land is very low-lying.
 The field boundaries are wholly rectilinear.
 In the far north, beyond the London, Tilbury and Southend line, it borders the villages of Great Warley, Little Warley and Childerditch in the borough of Brentwood.
 The settlements of West Horndon and Bulphan are to the east, and South Ockendon, to the south, is in the borough and unitary authority of Thurrock.
 It is the only significant settlement in Greater London which lies outside the M25 motorway.

 The Church of St Mary Magdalene, North Ockendon has a probably re-used Norman nave door on the south side of the nave.
 Its tower was used in the first accurate measurement of the speed of sound, by the Reverend William Derham, Rector of Upminster.
 Gunshots were fired from the tower and the flash thereof was observed by telescope from the tower of the church of St Laurence, Upminster; then the time was recorded until the sound arrived, from which, with an accurate distance measurement, the speed could be calculated.